 Cloud server configurations

-At cloud server creation you can select the number of vCPUs, RAM, local disk size (optional) and add GPUs.
+When creating a cloud server, you can select the number of vCPUs, RAM, local disk size (optional) and add GPUs.

 Two types of configurations are available:

-- arbitrary configurations In which any ratio of resources can be specified.
+- arbitrary configurations where any resource ratio can be specified.

-Once the cloud server is created, you can reconfigure.
+Once the cloud server is created, you can change the configuration.

 Processors